 A short ride outside of Germany’s unofficial car capital Stuttgartt sits one of the country’s prettiest castles.
 In a country with over 200 castles, this is no small feat.
-Probably the country’s most famous castle is the Neuschwanstein, but Baden-Württemberg (southwestern Germany)’s largest castle is the Berg Hohenzollern.
+Probably the country’s most famous castle is the Neuschwanstein, but Baden-Württemberg (southwestern Germany)’s largest castle is the Burg Hohenzollern.

-Privately owned, Berg Hohenzollern is an important site in Purssian history.
+Privately owned, Burg Hohenzollern is an important site in Purssian history.
 It’s essentially where Prussian lineage began (and eventually divided).
 The castle was the ancestral home of the Hohenzollern dynasty, ruling over Prussia from the Middle Ages up until the end of the First World War.
 The owners of the castle today are descendants from the same family tree!

 I visited on a cloudy October day, so unfortunately the pretty views I was expecting weren’t there.
 Although the walk up from the car park to the castle was sufficiently eerie.